gene-git/dns_tools/README.md

 ### Example Usage

+N.B. :

+ - Must run on signing server.
-Note that the tools must be run on the signing server defined in the config file.
+   The tools must be run on the signing server which is defined in the config file.
-To minimize chance of accidents, the code will refuse to run if that is not the case.
+   To minimize chance of an accident, the code will refuse to run if that is not the case.

+ - Run as root.
+   2 operations require effective root user:
+   - Changing the ownership permisions of staging zones to *dns_user* and *dns_group*.
+   - Preserving ownership when files rsync --owner to dns server(s)

 The tool supports 2 primary servers - an internal DNS server and the external server.
 The internal server may also serve additional unsigned zones, typically RFC1918 and their reverse zones.
+There can be unsigned zones for external server too of course and if there are, they will be pushed along with all the other signed zones.

-The external prinary is how the outside world views DNS for the domain.
-As usual once a primary dns server is updated, it's secondaries will get updated as usual automatically via IXFR/AXFR.
+The external prinary is how the outside world views DNS for each domain.
+As usual once a primary dns server is updated, it's secondaries will get updated automatically via IXFR/AXFR.

-The tool is driven by a simple config file which is first looked for in current directory under *./conf.d/config* and if not available there it should be in */etc/dns_tools/conf.d/config*.
+The tool is driven by a straightforward config file which is first looked for in current directory under *./conf.d/config* and if not available there it should be in */etc/dns_tools/conf.d/config*.

-The config file holds the information about where all the relevant files are kept and the command to use to restart the dns servers.
+The config file holds the information about where all the relevant files are kept and the command to use to restart the dns servers, the DNS server hosts and so on.

-Copy the config file and edit it for your new needs:
+Copy the sample config file and edit it for your needs:

         cd /etc/dns_tools
         cp conf.d/config.sample conf.d/config